Creating Clear and Consistent Dimensions for Floor Plans: Best Practices and Techniques

 Our next step here is going to be to go in and create some dimensions for our floor plans.
 And this is a pretty basic step, but I think it's worth going over again just to make sure that we're all on the same page with the methods that we have available to us.
 We've already got some dimensions for our gridlines here, which is good, and that's what we want to see.

 Now, when you move it that way, you can see that this elevation marker stays put, but I'm allowed to put the elevation tag in different locations.
-And so when you're placing dimensions, what you want to do is you want to make sure that you're not creating unnecessary conflicts between these different elements.
-And so if I wanted to go in and say, adjust this guy to be in a different location, which is totally fine to do here.
+And when you're placing dimensions, you want to make sure that you're not creating unnecessary conflicts between these different elements.
+And if I wanted to go in and, say, adjust this element to be in a different location—that's totally fine to do here.

-So I probably want to take that out.
-So I'm not showing the same thing twice.
-But a good one to show here might be this offset, you know, just generally to show that the building is kind of set back into there.
+So I probably want to take that out so I'm not showing the same thing twice.
+But a good one to show here might be this offset—just generally to show that the building is set back into there.

 Learn Revit